lnurl/luds/spec.md

 ## 4. Log in with Bitcoin Wallet
-`linkingKey` described in a previous use case can also be used to login user to a service by signing a challenge.
+`linkingKey` described in a previous use case can also be used to login user to a service or authorise sensitive actions (such as withdrawal) by signing a challenge.

 User software:
 1. Scans a QR code and decodes a query string: it must contain a `tag` query parameter with value set to `login` which means no HTTPS GET should be made yet.
 Additionally a `c` (challenge) query parameter must be present whose value is going to be signed by user's `linkingKey`.